 , and the same permadeath rules apply to your resurrection.
 Wizardry Online

 is a dangerous place, and anyone playing it should know that in advance.
 Heck, you can even PvP accidentally; projectiles do not track targets

 , and stray fireballs can and will smash other players in the face.
 As for whether they retaliate, well, that's up to them.

 | || |

 "If you insist on murdering every person you see, you'll soon find yourself trapped in the 'outlaw' area of town.
 NPCs won't speak with you, and guards will attack you on sight."

 , and the more hostile they are to the world's players, the more hostile the world becomes toward them.
 If you insist on murdering every person you see, you'll soon find yourself trapped in the "outlaw" area of town, as other NPCs won't speak with you and guards will attack you on sight.

 Your criminality rating, determined by your actions, affects how the world treats you; criminal penalties can be removed only by a countdown timer that operates on in-game time.
-The worse you act, the longer you'll have to sit logged in to fix the damage.
-Not to mention the fact that there's a bounty system in play for anyone that wants to use it for a little cold, hard revenge.
-Earn a reputation as a jerk who ganks lowbies and you may find your character permanently destroyed thanks to a high price on your head funded by the people you've wronged.
-Permadeath works both ways, after all.Massively's not big on scored reviews -- what use are those to ever-changing MMOs?
+The worse you act, the longer you'll have to sit logged in to fix the damage

+that confuse or bore more often than they surprise, and some of the most nondescript dungeons I think I've seen in a modern online game.
+In a title that seeks to make its bones by offering the pure, unfiltered danger of permadeath, there just doesn't seem to be reward on par with the risk.Massively's not big on scored reviews -- what use are those to ever-changing MMOs?
 That's why we bring you first impressions, previews, hands-on experiences, and even follow-up impressions for nearly every game we stumble across.
 First impressions count for a lot, but games evolve, so why shouldn't our opinions?